yosemitebandit/vebsite/content/notes/learning-kicad.md

 the workflow was..

-* make a project
+* make a project and a new schematic
-* make a lib and a new part (but not yet a footprint)
+* from the schematic, make a lib via `tools -> library editor` and create a new component (but not yet a footprint), save this into a new lib
-* start a new schematic and draw your part, probably using lots of labels
+* start a new schematic and draw your circuit, probably using lots of labels
 * annotate everything when you're done connecting up things
 * make a netlist and save it
 * run CvPcb to associate schematic symbols with footprints (turn on the preview, probably)